Himanshu8218/Flickr/README.md

-# Movie App
+# Flickr

-Movie app is an application that uses the [TMDB API](https://www.themoviedb.org/?language=en-US) and is built with React Native.
+Flickr is an application that uses the [TMDB API](https://www.themoviedb.org/?language=en-US) and is built with React Native.

-The app's design is based on [Thomas' app](https://github.com/Dimillian/MovieSwiftUI) which is written in SwiftUI.

 |        Home Screen         |        Search Screen         |
 | :------------------------: | :--------------------------: |